History of Herefordshire: Welsh control

 Before the arrival of the West Saxons, the region roughly corresponding to modern Herefordshire lay under the control of earlier Welsh kingdoms, principally the minor kingdom of Ergyng.
 Welsh origins in Herefordshire are evident in the survival of the Welsh language in parts of the county until the 19th century, the survival of many Welsh place names and the historic Welsh commote of Archenfield.
 In 1887 it was written:

-"Archenfield was still Welsh enough in the time of Elizabeth for the bishop of Hereford to be made responsible together with the four Welsh bishops for the translation of the Bible and the Book of Common Prayer into Welsh.
-Welsh was still commonly spoken here in the first half of the nineteenth century, and we are told that churchwardens’ notices were put up in both Welsh and English until about 1860."

 Welsh was spoken by individuals until comparatively recently.
 The photograph shown is of a plaque in Welsh on display in St Margaret's Church, near Newton, which was dismantled from the roof of the nave during restoration in 1902.
 The plaque is dated 1574.

 A bilingual printed notice of the duties of churchwardens is also displayed in St Margaret's Church.
-It is likely to be at least 170 years old, since the churches transferred from the diocese of St David's to that of Hereford in the middle of the 19th century.
+It is likely to be at least 170 years old, since the churches transferred from the Diocese of St Davids to that of Hereford in the middle of the 19th century.
 Two fire-damaged Welsh bibles from Rowlestone are kept in the Herefordshire County Archives.